 A student receives a grade for most registered course work (except "Audit").
 Grades are indicated by letters and assigned quality points as shown below.
 Credit toward a degree program will be granted only for courses in which a grade of "C" or better is earned.
 Students may earn only two (2) grades of "C" or below within their respective program.
 A third "C" or below results in dismissal from the program.
 The permanent academic record in its entirety will be used when evaluating academic probation or dismissal.
 These conditions apply to all MPA and MSCJ students.
-The student's GPA is determined by the total number of lettergraded (A-F) semester credit hours attempted (not the number of semester credit hours passed).
+The student's GPA is determined by the total number of letter-

 Grade Definition Quality Points Per Credit Hour

-A Superior 4.00
+А Superior 4.00

-(Quality of work exceptional)
+(Quality of work

+exceptional)

 A- Excellent 3.67

-(Quality of work above course expectation)
+(Quality of work above

+course expectation)

 B+ Very Good 3.33

 (Quality of work better

 than satisfactory)

 В Good 3.00

 (Quality of work

 satisfactory)

 B- Average 2.67

 (Quality of work meets

-minimum requirements) • • • •
+minimum requirements)

 С Minimum passing grade 2.00

 (Unsatisfactory graduate-

-E level work) Fail 0.00
+level work)

-F = 0.00
+F Fail 0.00

-Incomplete
+Ι Incomplete

 WD Withdrawal